Series: “The new generation of Isaan rises up” - From classroom to prison cell (2) - The Isaan Record

 But when he arrived, he thought some luck was still on his side because of COVID-19, new prisoners would first be quarantined.
 The 18 men were separated and put in the same quarters.
 The three women were sent to the women’s correctional institution.

-“On the whole. it was difficult because the food was awful.
+“On the whole.
+It was difficult because the food was awful.
 But Nattawut Saikua, the former [red shirt] leader, who’s an exemplary prisoner.
 He took care of us and helped us by sharing food he’d gotten from the prison’s store,” he recalled of his unforgettable ordeal.

 “Punched but not responding”